Skip to main content

 The Aurlandsfjord: a famous train ride and fjord sightseeing

 The 29-kilometre-long Aurlandsfjord is a narrow branch of Norway’s longest fjord, the Sognefjord.
-Many tourists arrive here by the iconic Bergen Railway and Flåm Railway lines, which are frequently listed as among the most beautiful train journeys on the planet.
+Many tourists arrive here on the iconic Bergen and Flåm railways, which are frequently listed among the most beautiful train journeys on the planet.

-From the small fjord-side village of Flåm, you can go on a fjord cruise, hike, bike, paddle, or try one of the longest zip lines in Europe!
+From the small fjord-side village of Flåm, you can take a cruise, hike, bike, paddle, or try one of the longest ziplines in Europe!

 Or leave the crowds behind and go on a winter journey from Bergen to Flåm to enjoy some of the most tranquil fjordscapes in the world.

-Book Norway´s most popular round trip Norway in a nutshell, from Voss, Bergen, or Oslo.
+Book Norway´s most popular round trip Norway in a nutshellfrom Voss, Bergen, or Oslo, and get inspired by an autumn escape to the fjords.

-Discover the Norwegian fjords by bus, train and express boat
+Discover the Norwegian fjords by bus, train, or express boat

 Spectacular trips around Fjord Norway